Khristprofs/Khristprofs/README.md

-- 👋 Hi, I’m @Khristprofs
+- 👋 Hi, I’m Nweke Chinonso Christian
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in content writing
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently a content writer
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me, you can reach me via email nwekechristian890@gmail.com